 This Article examines the change over the past few decades in U.S. law and societal attitudes concerning a worker's right to job-protected, paid leave.
 Though common around the world, job-protected, paid leave eludes the U.S. workforce.
 The authors begin by considering the concept of work, its relation to identity, and the construction of safety nets for workers when they need income replacement.
 The Article considers the movement to establish job-protected, paid leave that encompasses and values a worker's work, family, and personal life.

-Shiu, Patricia A. and Wildman, Stephanie M.
+Patricia A. Shiu & Stephanie M. Wildman,

-"Pregnancy Discrimination and Social Change: Evolving Consciousness About a Worker's Right to Job-Protected, Paid Leave,"
+Pregnancy Discrimination and Social Change: Evolving Consciousness About a Worker's Right to Job-Protected, Paid Leave,

-Available at: http://digitalcommons.law.yale.edu/yjlf/vol21/iss1/6
+Available at: https://digitalcommons.law.yale.edu/yjlf/vol21/iss1/6